achalshah20/deep-learning-with-tensorflow-1.0-and-tensorboard/README.md

-# Programming with tensorflow
+# Deep Learning with Tensorflow 1.0 and tensorboard

-Implementation of machine learning algorithms using tensorflow